antongolub/yarn-audit-fix/README.md

 ```

 ## Migration notes
+### ^9.0.0
+v9 brings experimental Yarn 2+ lockfiles support, so the previous behaviour (when `yaf` parsing failure may be used to detect them) has been changed.

 ### ^8.0.0
 From v8 the library does not contain **npm** dependency, so the system default is used instead.
 If necessary you can:
 * Install the required npm version and provide a custom path via [CLI](#cli) / [ENV](#env) / [JS API](#js-api)